Graduate Students:

 I am excited to work with graduate students at UMN interested in analysis or PDE.
 Currently, I have funding both for summer and semester-long RA-ships.
 If you are interested in learning more about my research areas, you could read these expository articles: 1) Tatiana Toro on Harmonic Measure and GMT 2) Luca Spolaor on Monotonicity formulas in the Calculus of Variations

-I have supervised two graduate students:
+I have graduated two students:

-If you are currently not a student at Minnesota but are interested in working with me: our graduate students are hired at the department level (apply here)
+If you are currently not a student at Minnesota but are interested in working with me: our graduate students are hired at the department level (apply here).

 Undergraduate Students